neondatabase/website/content/docs/reference/cli-endpoints.md

 ### list

-This sub-command allows you to list endpoints in a Neon project.
+This subcommand allows you to list endpoints in a Neon project.

 #### Usage